Related Pages

 Configuration Paths

-The local storage implementation uses the following directory structure:
+The local storage implementation uses the following directory structure:- Configs:

 {storage_uri}/configs/{master_job_id}.request.json